Careers at AHA

 Ready to Apply?

 To apply for a position, follow the instructions in the job announcement and submit all required job application documents by the posted deadline.
 All positions require a job application form to be completed; click the button below to access the job application form.
 Please limit resumes to no more than 3 pages and include months and years of employment; cover letters should be limited to 2 pages.
+Applicants should include all employment history in their resume and application form, including any outside employment that they intend to continue if hired by AHA.
+Applicants who reach the final stages of the interview process and are being considered for a job offer will be required to fill out conflict of interest and outside employment forms.

 Applications are screened for minimum qualifications listed in the postings and only the most qualified applicants will be invited to interview.
 AHA regrets that, due to the large number of responses we receive in response to job postings, AHA is only able to contact those candidates that are selected for an interview.
+While AHA’s posted Pay Schedule shows 5 steps in the salary range for most positions, applicants should note that AHA generally seeks to hire at steps 1-3, depending on the candidate’s qualifications and experience.
+Eligibility for subsequent step increases is reviewed at the end of the probationary period and at the time of annual performance evaluations.

 In compliance with the Americans with Disabilities (ADA) Act, the Housing Authority of the City of Alameda is committed to making reasonable efforts to accommodate individuals with disabilities.
 If you have a request for ADA accommodation during the application or interview process, please contact Human Resources at HR@alamedahsg.org, or by phone at: (510) 747-4326, or TTY/TRS:711.